-2. Speculoos, also known as Speculaas or Dutch Windmill Cookies, are a holiday cookie that is traditionally made for the Feast of St. Nicholas (Dec.
+2. Speculoos, also known as Speculaas or Dutch Windmill Cookies, is a holiday cookie that is traditionally made for the Feast of St. Nicholas (Dec.
 6th) in the Netherlands and Belgium.

-3. Brunkager are Danish Christmas cookies with a delicious spiced flavor, and a wonderful crunch.
+3. Brunkager is a Danish Christmas cookie with a delicious spiced flavor, and a wonderful crunch.
 Perfect to add to your cookie plate.

 4. Bulgarian Honey Cookies Medenki Recipe – these soft, spiced cookies, dipped in chocolate will make the perfect sweet treat this holiday season.

 5. These German Marzipan Balls are the easiest Christmas Cookies ever!
 Vegan, gluten-free and only 2 ingredients needed!